 A utility patent is significantly more expensive than a design patent.
 For example, utility patents cost between $12,000 to $25,000.
 A design patent will cost a fraction of that.
 Design patents typically cost between $3,000 to $5,000.

-Utility patents are more expensive because the patent application must explain in writing and show through the drawings how to make and use the invention.
+Utility patents are more expensive because a utility patent application must explain in writing and show through the drawings how to make and use the invention.
 The patent attorney takes time to prepare a custom patent application that focuses on the point of novelty and includes options, and variations while trying to not limit the invention.
 Moreover, the patent application is oftentimes rejected.
 Arguments must be presented to the examiner to convince the examiner of the novelty and nonobviousness of the invention.

 In contrast, a design patent must show the features of the invention.
 Typically, the inventor must have a 3d model of the product.
 As such, the work needed to prepare and file a design patent is significantly less compared to a utility patent.
 Also, most design patents are allowed which is not the case for utility patents.